ElenaKlimareva/Steel-Melt-Temperature-Prediction-/README.md

 **Description of the Technological Process** is provided in the project.

 ## Data Description
+The repository contains raw data provided by the client in their original format.
+No manual modifications were made outside the preprocessing pipeline implemented in the notebooks.

 The data come from multiple heterogeneous sources related to the steelmaking process, including:

 - `data_arc_new.csv` — electrode data;